Outdoor Garden Heaters

 We’ve written a whole post about the best types of outdoor firewood storage for your garden and patios.
 And we said it then and we’ll say it now: the best depends on what you need – small, large, something in between.

-For something that is budget and space friendly, but will allow the most ardent chiminea aficionado plenty of wood to burn on a cold spring evening, we recommended a good lean-to.
+For something that is budget and space friendly, but will allow the most ardent chiminea aficionado plenty of wood to burn on a cold spring evening, we recommended a good covered firewood rack.

-These are timber build structures with airflow at the front and back, and a slanted roof to protect from the rain, all made with treated wood to prevent rot.
+These are metal built structures with airflow at the front and back, and a roof to protect from the rain, all made with powder coated steel to prevent rust and decay.

 We recommend you don’t buy a huge wood store unless you plan on using logs to heat up your home on a daily basis.
 Stored wood starts to decay after four to five years, so you want to make sure you replenish your piles with seasoned wood often.